orhun/linuxwave/README.md

 Binary will be located at `zig-out/bin/linuxwave`.
 You can also run the binary directly via `zig build run`.

+If you want to use `linuxwave` in your Zig project as a package, the API documentation is available [here](https://orhun.dev/linuxwave/docs).

 ### Binary releases

 See the available binaries for different targets from the [releases page](https://github.com/orhun/linuxwave/releases).
 They are automated via [Continuous Deployment](.github/workflows/cd.yml) workflow.